 Erich graduated from Ramsay High School and received his BFA from Birmingham-Southern College.
 His Broadway credits include the Who’s Tommy and Chicago.
 He was a part of the national tours of Dirty Dancin’, Ragtime, Sunset Boulevard, Joseph and the Amazing Technicolor Dreamcoat, Dreamgirls, and Jelly’s Last Jam.
 His television appearances include roles on 30 Rock, One Life to Live, All My Children, and Guiding Light.
 He has worked in editorial fashion at VOGUE, GQ, VANITY FAIR and GLAMOUR magazines.

 Erich McMillan-McCall is founder/CEO of Project1VOICE (P1V) Incorporated.
 From as early as kindergarten creative expression has always been an integral part of his life.
-He grew up in Birmingham, Alabama and graduate from Birmingham-Southern College.
-He began his New York City career in editorial fashion.
+He grew up in Birmingham, Alabama and graduated from Birmingham-Southern College.
+He began his New York City career in Editorial fashion.